learningequality/kolibri/docs/user/manage_groups.rst

 Manage Groups
 ~~~~~~~~~~~~~

 You can create and delete groups, as well as assign learners to them from the **Groups** tab in your **Coach** dashboard.
 Default view displays the list of all groups for the selected class, with the list of assigned learners for each group.

 .. image:: img/groups.png
   :alt: manage learner groups

 .. note::
-  To manage groups of learners in Kolibri class you must be logged-in as **Coach** or **Facility Admin**.
+  To manage groups of learners in Kolibri class you must be logged-in as **Coach** or **Admin**.

 Create a New Group